 Second-order SD (SSD) spanning (Arvanitis et al. (2019)) is a model-free alternative to MV spanning of Huberman and Kandel (1987) (see also Jobson and Korkie (1989), De Roon, Nijman, and Werker (2001)).
 Spanning occurs if introducing new securities or relaxing investment constraints does not improve the investment possibility set for a given class of investors.
 MV spanning checks if the MV frontier of a set of assets is identical to the MV frontier of a larger set made of those assets plus additional assets (Kan and Zhou (2012), Penaranda and Sentana (2012)).
-Here we investigate such a problem for investors with riskaverse preferences which are interested in the whole return distributions generated by two sets of assets, a sparse subset of dimension q (10 assets) with a limited number of assets coming from a much larger set of dimension p (500 stocks).
+Here we investigate such a problem for investors with risk-averse preferences which are interested in the whole return distributions generated by two sets of assets, a sparse subset of dimension q (10 assets) with a limited number of assets coming from a much larger set of dimension p (500 stocks).
+We take the viewpoint of a fund manager making available a fund invested in a potentially restricted number of assets to all risk averse investors.
+We do not take the viewpoint of a wealth manager making available a dedicated portfolio taylor made to the specific utility of her customer in a privare bank or family office.

 The first contribution of the paper is to introduce the concept of sparse SSD spanning.
 We propose a theoretical measure for sparse spanning based on second-order stochastic dominance.
 For economic interpretation, we provide with a representation based on a class of concave utility functions without assuming differentiability.
 When sparse SSD spanning occurs, a risk-averse investor will not improve her expected utility by shifting from the sparse subset to the larger investment opportunity set.
 On the contrary, if it does not occur, the riskaverse investor will suffer an expected utility loss since we work with a subset instead of the full set of assets.
 Hence we further provide a lower bound that takes the interpretation of an optimal utility loss that cannot be improved upon by any sparse subset made of q assets.
-We know that we suffer a loss because of the sparsity constraint but we cannot do better though investing optimally in only q assets under an SSD criterion.
+We know that we suffer a loss because of the sparsity constraint but we cannot do better through investing optimally in only q assets under an SSD criterion.
 To check sparse SSD spanning on data, we develop consistent and feasible estimation procedures based on Linear Programming (LP) and a greedy algorithm, namely the Forward Stepwise algorithm.
 We use a finite set of increasing piecewise-linear functions, restricted to the bounded empirical supports, that are constructed as convex mixtures of appropriate "ramp functions" (in the spirit of Russel and Seo (1989)) in our representation as in Arvanitis, Scaillet and Topaloglou (2020a,b).
 For every such utility function, we solve two embedded linear maximization problems.
 It is an improvement over the implementation in Arvanitis and Topaloglou (2017) and Arvanitis, Scaillet and Topaloglou (2020b) where they formulate the empirical counterpart in terms of Mixed-Integer Programming (MIP) problems.
 MIP problems are NP-complete, and far more difficult to solve.
 Our numerical approximations are simple and fast since they are based on standard LP.
-They suit better computationally intensive optimisation methods, which otherwise become quickly computationally demanding in empirical work on large data sets.
+They suit better computationally intensive optimisation methods, which otherwise become quickly computationally demanding in empirical work on large data sets, especially when relying on resampling techniques to compute confidence intervals.
 Those formulations are reminiscent of the LP programs developed in the early papers of testing for SSD efficiency of a given portfolio by Post (2003) and Kuosmanen (2004) (see also Scaillet and Topaloglou (2010)).